-The Council is now a convener of the churches that together work toward visible unity in Christ and galvanize prophetic public witness through joint action and advocacy of the churches.
+The Council is a convener of the churches that together work toward visible unity in Christ and galvanize prophetic public witness through joint action and advocacy of the churches.
 The Council's work is organized at overlapping tables that integrate the three-pronged focus and draws upon synergies with partners, especially local and regional ecumenism.
 The Council's staff is a small group of theologically trained community organizers who facilitate the work and serve as hubs and connectors, linking people, ideas, and resources.

 Given the restructure from a program oriented Council to a convening table Council, many of the programs that had remaining funds were transferred into separate companies.
-The future of the Council's revenue stream will primarily include member communion's contributions, royalties and investment income.
+The Council's revenue stream currently includes member communion's contributions, royalties and investment income.